All Episodes

 That allows the president, and it's been used many times before, to trigger emergency powers conferred on him by Congress.

-This is a congressional act that deferred.
+This was a congressional act that deferred.

-800-941 Sean, toll-free telephone number.
+800-941-Sean, toll-free telephone number.

 We have a special edition of Hannity tonight.

-Manufacture crisis, really?
+Manufactured crisis, really?

-And I I'd love to see Nancy and Chuck sit down with them and tell them to their face it's a manufactured crisis.
+And I'd love to see Nancy and Chuck sit down with them and tell them to their face it's a manufactured crisis.

-All these idiotic news reporters or so-called news people that have been towing the Democratic Party talking point.
+Or all these idiotic news reporters or so-called news people that have been towing the Democratic Party talking point, maybe they'll look them in the eye.

 Oh, sorry, you lost your son.